juju/docs/src/en/charms-deploying.md

 See [Constraints][constraints] for more general information regarding constraints.
 To learn about `extra-bindings`, which provide a way to declare an extra bindable endpoint that is not a relation, see [Charm metadata][metadata].

-!!!
-Note:
-    Juju's knowledge of the available spaces on the underlying cloud may lag behind recent changes.
-To force Juju to re-examine the spaces it can use, you should run the command `juju reload-spaces`.

 ## Juju retry-provisioning